Chipdeals/Momo-Api/README.md

 # Webhook

 Webhooks are an important part of your payment integration.
-They allow Chipdeals notify you about events that happen on your account, such as a successful payment or a failed transaction.
+They allow us to notify you about events that happen on your account, such as a successful payment or a failed transaction.

 A ***webhook URL*** is an endpoint on your server where you can receive notifications about such events.
 When an event occurs, we'll make a ***POST*** request to that endpoint, with a ***JSON body*** containing the details about the event, including the type of event and the data associated with it.